 Green Briar Park, prominently located on West Peterson Avenue just east of California Avenue, serves West Ridge community residents with a number of athletic and unique recreational activities, ranging from various music classes to jewelry making.
 The historic fieldhouse features a gymnasium on the first floor and an auditorium on the second floor, which is available for rental for private events and parties.
-As part of its after-school Park Kids program, Green Briar Park offers homework time coupled with recreational activities aimed at physical fitness and health.
+As part of its after-school Park Kids program, Green Briar Park is 4.03 acres and it offers homework time coupled with recreational activities aimed at physical fitness and health.

 The park also provides bitty basketball, youth basketball, and teen club.
 For those who enjoy all sports, Green Briar Park offers a Seasonal Sports class that provides practice and preparation for regional and citywide athletic tournaments, which may include flag football, wrestling, volleyball, soccer, or floor hockey, for example.
 For adults, Green Briar offers 4-on-4 basketball, volleyball, 14” softball, and jewelry making/lapidary.
 All ages are invited to participate in the park’s instrumental music classes with instruction available on several different instruments such as piano, guitar, and bass guitar.

 In the summer, Green Briar keeps children active with day camp ideal for working parents.
 The camp includes early bird camp extending the camp-time by one hour in the morning.
 Outdoors, Green Briar Park features two basketball standards, two junior baseball fields, a tennis court, volleyball court, playground and spray pool.